"Wonsoo," Secretary Liu called for his great-nephew.

 To her surprise, the impact failed to penetrate the weakened barrier.

-Two semi-opaque chunks of mana broke off from his Shield.
+Two semi-opaque chunks of mana broke off from his enormous, fractured shielding.

 Gwen didn't need Divination to know she had underestimated the Mud-Mage's defence.

-A line of arm-thick Lightning surged across all three targets, with Wonsoo caught in the middle.
-The foremost ‘Guardians’ exploded, while the further one managed to escape with missing limbs.
+A line of arm-thick lightning surged across all three targets, with Wonsoo caught in the middle.
+The foremost Guardian exploded, while the further one escaped with missing limbs.

 "Dimension Door!"
 Gwen escaped the conic, AOE barrage.